 After that, the police officer took me back to my hostel.
 It was a two-minute walk from the station.
 I thanked him for taking me back, but he just stayed in the backyard.
 I thought that maybe he was just going to discuss with the hostel staff about the robbery.
 The next day I heard that the police officer had asked the hostel to pay for a ‘taxi’ which of course, we never took.
 I couldn’t believe what I was hearing.
 You can’t even trust a police in Madagascar, and actually, the robbery happened almost next to the police station.

 I was lucky that I wasn’t carrying a lot of valuables with me.
 Would have been awful to lose my wallet with all the credit cards, passport or camera.
-But still losing my iPhone sucked because I need it for everything: for calling, texting, keeping in touch with my friends, GPS and maps, Instagram, etc. I needed to buy a new phone, and I was pretty sure that they don’t sell iPhones in Madagascar (or at least I didn’t want to take a risk that I would buy either stolen or fake iPhone).
+But still losing my iPhone sucked because I need it for everything: for calling, texting, keeping in touch with my friends, GPS and maps, Instagram, etc. I needed to buy a new phone, and I was pretty sure that they don’t sell iPhones in Madagascar (or at least I didn’t want to take a risk that I would buy either a stolen or fake iPhone).

 On my first day in Madagascar I had also heard that because of the rainy season, some of the roads and national parks are closed.
 There was one thing I wanted to see so badly in Madagascar, and that was Tsingy National Park.
-Unfortunately, that was one of those parks which were closed.
+Unfortunately, that was one of those parks that were closed.
 Because of that, I had already decided to cut my time short and come back after the rainy season.

 After I had got robbed, I knew that I needed to fly to South Africa to buy a new phone.
 So I changed my plans completely, decided to skip Mauritius as well and booked flights to Cape Town.

 I didn’t think it could get any worse, but on my last night, it did.
-I had booked a female dorm, but because the hostel was full and there was only one girl besides me, the hostel staff asked if they could move two guys into the female dorm.
+I had booked a female dorm, but because the hostel was full and there was only one girl besides me, the hostel staff asked if they could move two guys to the female dorm.
 They were two French guys, and I really didn’t like the other one.
-The moment I saw him the first time, I knew that he was a douchebag.
+The moment I saw him for the first time, I knew that he was a douchebag.
 You know, one of those greasy guys who talk a lot of shit.

 I hadn’t said a single word, I was ready to go to sleep, and he was telling me to shut the fuck up?
 Who the hell did he think he was?